Wabash Avenue Reconstruction

 The full design for the reconstruction included 1,800 linear feet of major collector asphalt with new concrete.
 This included the wider roadway section with the addition of left-turn lanes and a new sidewalk.

-As part of a roadway improvement project, GBA also assisted with the resizing of a culvert replacement and replacing the water main along Wabash Avenue.
+As part of a roadway improvement project, the GBA Transportation Engineering team also assisted with the resizing of a culvert replacement and replacing the water main along Wabash Avenue.
 The water main replacement design included approximately 2,200 feet of 8- to 12-inch water pipe, a creek crossing and three cross-street connections.
 The culvert replacement involved developing a hydraulic model to size the proposed culvert for the appropriate design event for the no-rise condition.

 Construction for this project was completed in 2017 using a combination of staged construction and road closure.